viet34tqc/notebook/micro-frontend.md

 ## Module Federation

-Module Federation is an official feature of Webpack that enables the dynamic loading of modules from multiple independent build systems.
+Module Federation is an official feature of Webpack that allows loading remote modules from a web app shell.
+These modules

-The core concept of Module Federation revolves around differentiate between local and remote modules

-- Local modules refer to the modules within your application
+- Web app shell is like a wrapper and imported all the remote modules.
-- Remote modules are external modules that are loaded at runtime
+- Remote modules are external modules and can be anything: component, class or the whole app..., can be deployed anywhere and are loaded at runtime.
+Besides imported into web app shell, they can also be imported into each other.

 <img src="https://i.imgur.com/fMPhlgs.png">